gnolang/gno/misc/telemetry/README.md

 - password: admin

-After you've logged in (you can skip setting a new password), on the left hand side, click on `Dashboards -> Gno -> Gno Node Metrics`:
+After you've logged in (you can skip setting a new password), on the left hand side, click on `Dashboards -> Gno -> Gno Node Open Telemetry Metrics`:
 ![Grafana](assets/grafana-1.jpeg)

-This will open up the predefined Gno Metrics dashboards (added for ease of use) :
+This will open up the predefined Gno Metrics dashboards (added for ease of use):
 ![Metrics Dashboard](assets/grafana-2.jpeg)

 Periodically, these metrics will be updated as the `supernova` process is simulating network traffic.